pbuckner/x-plane_plugins/XPython/docs/source/development/modules/camera.rst

 ---------

 .. py:function:: controlCamera(howLong=ControlCameraUntilViewChanges, controlFunc=None, refCon=None)

+    :param int howLong: :data:`ControlCameraUntilViewChanges` or :data:`ControlCameraForever`
+    :param Callable controlFunc: your callback called during draw cycle (See below).
+    :param Any refCon: Reference constant passed to your callback
+    :return: None

     Repositions the camera on the next drawing cycle.

     *howLong* is either ``ControlCameraUntilViewChanges`` which controls until the view is set by some other means, or